CONABIO/conabio-geonode/deployment_using_spcgeonode/README.md

 ```

 - **Make sure you are able to download it and see thumbnail.
 If not click to button refresh attributes and statistics for the layer in geonode.**

+Next wasnt working (was an idea for not having to click on button of refresh attributes and statistics)

+I was using `DJANGO_SETTINGS_MODULE=geonode.settings python manage.py sync_geonode_layers` with `--updatethumbnails` and `--updateattributes` but it wasn't working ... instead use button to refresh attributes and statistics

+# Note

 **Nodes at conabio have an intermediate security layer that makes no possibly to read `css` files for `nginx` container when an user access it.
 This causes that web page can't see correctly.
 A patch is to make a deployment for `spc geonode` stack of containers (in other server that can visualize correctly geonode web page) and make a copy of the `static` files created in `_volume_static` dir to a site.
 Then modify inside `nginx` container `sudo docker exec -it spcgeonode_nginx_1 sh` that runs inside the node at conabio and change file `spcgeonode.conf` in location `static` with:**